 Publish and read

-Since 2019, HVL and other Norwegian institutions have agreements with the publishers Wiley, Elsevier, Springer, Sage, Taylor & Francis and Cambridge University Press, covering both journal subscriptions and open access publishing for journal articles by affiliated researchers.
+Since 2019, HVL and other Norwegian institutions have agreements with the publishers Wiley, Elsevier, Springer, Sage, Taylor & Francis, Cambridge University Press, Oxford University Press and ACM, covering both journal subscriptions and open access publishing for journal articles by affiliated researchers.

 Please note that some journals are excluded from the agreements, and that there are various quotas for open publication.